liangaomng/POF/readme.md

 The model‘ output is [640，100，3], the input is [1,100,3]

 ### there is two types of tasks , one is the meeting of NCHD

     For  NCHD DATA:
     https://drive.google.com/file/d/1X9fewAe40-ySEJjzard64RyO0klrHlJo/view?usp=drive_link.

-    For OCEAN DATA: It is not published now, please wait for months.
+    For POF DATA: It is published now, please see the link above name POF_dataset

 ## How to run it ?